bbartels/K8055Simulator/README.md

 > K8055Test\K8055Test\bin\Release\K8055Test.exe
 ```

-You could also compile both solutions using Visual Studio directly.
+You could also compile both solutions using via Visual Studio directly.
 Make sure to copy the K8055D.dll that is created from the K8055Simulator solution in the same path as the K8055Test.exe.

 ### Code Example